 - The use of the letters RSci, demonstrating your professionalism and commitment to your role

 - Access to scientific and technical information provided by the IFST and its members

 - The opportunity to discuss and gain ideas and advice from other food scientists

 - A simple but effective way of keeping track of your professional development needs and activities

-- Free access to myCPD online system to start professional development
+- Free access to the myCPD online system to start professional development